All about Vanilla

 - Tahitian beans are the finest quality of vanilla beans, grown in Tahiti.
 They are more fruity and floral than Bourbon and Mexican beans.

-- The concentrated flavour of the beans is called pure vanilla extract.
-It has a light amber colour.
+- The concentrated flavor of the beans is called pure vanilla extract.
+It has a light amber color.

-- The Olmeca people on the Gulf Coast of Mexico were perhaps the first to use it as flavouring.
+- The Olmeca people on the Gulf Coast of Mexico were perhaps the first to use it as flavoring.

 Cite This Page

 You may cut-and-paste the below MLA and APA citation examples:

 MLA Style Citation

 Declan, Tobin. " Amazing Facts about Vanilla for Kids ."
 Easy Science for Kids, Oct 2019.
 Web.
 20 Oct 2019. < https://easyscienceforkids.com/facts-about-vanilla/ >.